9417 Cathowken Dr. Chattanooga, TN 37421, 1-800-868-1518

-- All math answers must be expressed in simplest terms, except denominators need not be rationalized.
-For the purpose of staying within the videoconferencing bloc time frame, calculators will be allowed for this tournament.
-However, no other reference materials or coach help will be permitted.
+All math answers must be expressed in simplest terms, except denominators need not be rationalized.
+Calculators may be used; however, no other reference materials or coach help will be permitted.

-- If equipment malfunctions, please call the tournament tech director, Pat Jewell, at 440-487-8781 for help.
+If equipment malfunctions, please call the tournament tech director, Pat Jewell, at 440-487-8781 for help.
 Most technical difficulties can be solved without any issue.
-If those difficulties prevent a match from being played, the school having difficulty will be given time to discuss the issue with their school tech department and the match will be rescheduled for another time in the weekend.
+If those difficulties prevent a match from being played, the school having difficulty will be given time to discuss the issue with their school tech department and the match will be rescheduled for another time.
 We recommend trying a practice Meet with students before each of your blocs to resolve issues ahead of time.

-- Paper and pen or pencil are allowed for contestant use during the game, as is a calculator for this virtual version.
+Paper and pen or pencil are allowed for contestant use during the game.

 First Quarter (“Warmup Round”)

-- All questions are assigned to a team and are worth 5 or 10 points apiece.
+All questions are assigned to a team and are worth 10 points apiece.

-- This is a buzzerless competition.
-Questions will be read alternately to Team A and Team B. Each pair of questions will be on the same topic – such as Science for both teams for their first question each.
+This is a buzzerless competition.
+Questions will be read alternately to Team A and Team B. Each pair of questions will be on the same topic.
 The order will be ABBA ABBA etc.